-God’s Word tells us about this prophetic Feast of the Lord.
-The Word gives us the connection between Shavuot and Pentecost while affirming the relevance this celebration has in your life today.
+God’s Word can reveal the truth about Shavuot and the relationship it has to Pentecost while affirming the relevance that Shavuot has in your life today.

 The word Shavuot literally means weeks.
-It is named for the 7-week (50 days) time period of the Counting Down of the Omer that occurs between Passover and Shavuot.
-For centuries, Shavuot has been recognized as the giving of divine knowledge from the LORD.
+It is named for the 7-week (50 days) time period or Counting of the Omer that occurred between Passover and Shavuot.
+For centuries, Shavuot has been recognized as the giving of divine knowledge from the Lord.

 The story in Exodus goes on to share the events that happened as the rescued Israelites gathered at Mount Sinai and what they experienced.

-Finally, the story concludes with Yahweh delivering the Ten Commandments—divine knowledge relevant even today.
+Finally, the story concludes with God delivering the Ten Commandments—divine knowledge relevant even today.

 Pentecost is the festival at which Christians celebrate the gift of the Holy Spirit, and it is celebrated on the 7th Sunday, 50 days after Resurrection Sunday.

-The Greek word for utterance is sophia, which refers to the intimate understanding of God’s Word and His commandments.
-When you have an intimate understanding of God’s Word, it changes you, shaping you into the image of Christ.
-The result is holy, upright living and divine knowledge.
-This is especially relevant today.
+The Greek word for utterance is sophia, which refers to the intimate understanding of God’s Word and His commandments, which results in holy and upright living—divine knowledge that is relevant today.

 The Connection Between Shavuot and Pentecost